 The newest initiative to reach K-12 schools is through the use of EduTech Education Technology.
 PLT activities and forestry programs are delivered over the Interactive Video Network (IVN).
 The North Dakota Forest Service IVN programs were recognized as the second place recipient of the 2008-09 Annual North Dakota Teacher Favorite Awards.
 It is awarded to educators for their exceptional leadership in providing education outreach through videoconferencing.
 See the link below to the EduTech courses being offered this school year. www.edutech.nodak.edu

-Teacher Center Network Advisory Board
+Teacher Center Resources

 The I&E Coordinator is on the Advisory Board of the Teacher Center Network (NDTCN).
 The NDTCN is an education link between educators, schools, higher education, state and national educational support agencies and communities, which enhances the quality of teaching and learning throughout North Dakota.
 It exists to serve the teachers, administrators and students of our state by seeking better ways to meet their educational needs.
 There is a STEM forestry box available at each Center (and at the Cass County 4-H office in Fargo) for checkout by all teachers, which works great for Project Learning Tree activities and in preparing for the Envirothon.

 Coalition for Conservation and Environmental Education - C2E2